SophieFitzpatrick1/JQuery-Simon-Game-/README.md

-'Simon Game' pattern recognition completed as part of web development bootcamp.
+'Simon Game' pattern recognition game with sound, completed as part of web development bootcamp.